 Examining condo and co-op data demonstrate the point.
 The median price rose a sharp 8% to $850,000.
 Equally impressive, the price per square foot jumped 12%, to $1,152, interestingly, the number of sales fell 4% to 2,950.
 It is hard to draw conclusions from one quarter.
 Perhaps there were fewer listings.
 At any rate, the pricing data do not show a lack of demand from buyers.

 Breaking this out further, the median price for condos rose 19% to $1.246 million, while the median sales price per square foot rose 17% to $1,308.
 The number of units sold dropped 11% to 1,152.

 Similarly, prices for co-ops in the borough showed strength in the quarter.
-The median price and price per square foot both increased 10% to $675,00 and $960, respectively.
-However, the number of sales were up, although by just 1%, or 17 units, to 1,798.
+The median price and price per square foot both increased by 10% to $675,00 and $960, respectively.
+However, the number of sales was up, although by just 1%, or 17 units, to 1,798.

 Several areas have become hip, attracting a new generation of urban professionals.
 This is in contrast to years ago when the borough was the butt of many jokes, and quite a few neighborhoods were symbols of urban decay.

 Total consideration rose 6.1% to $1,698,389,242, while the number of sales was essentially flat, at 2,538.
 The increased interest by homeowners can be seen in the percentage of residential consideration the borough commands.

 While Manhattan still grabs the lion’s share, grabbing 54.9%, it is down from 58.2% in the year-ago period.